-According to the National Highway Safety Traffic Administration (NHTSA), car crashes are the leading cause of death for 15- to 18-year olds in the United States.
+In 2020, according to the National Highway Safety Traffic Administration (NHTSA), 2,276 teens (15-18 years old) were killed in crashes.
+Teen motor vehicle crashes are preventable, and proven strategies can improve the safety of young drivers on the road.
 This school year, your teens may even be new drivers or riding around with new drivers.
 Make sure they know the best behaviors to keep themselves safe.

 ALWAYS Buckle Up!

 Seatbelts save about 15,000 lives each year.
 Tragically, seat belt use is lowest among teen drivers.
 In fact, most teenagers involved in fatal crashes are unbuckled.
 In 2020, 52% of teen drivers who died were unbuckled.
 Even more troubling, when the teen driver involved in the fatal crash was unbuckled, nine out of 10 of the passengers who died were also unbuckled.
 As teens start driving and gradually gain independence, they don’t always make the smartest decisions regarding their safety.
 They may think they are invincible, that they don’t need seat belts.
 They may have a false notion that they have the right to choose whether to buckle up.